 Will a good score on the Core Web Vitals help me rank better in Google?

 Let’s be clear.
 No one knows the algorithm Google uses for ranking.
-In fact, Google changes their algorithm on average 6 times a day.
+In fact, Google changes its algorithm on average 6 times a day.

 Google themselves downplayed the importance of this update and said